-and 3.
-8

-No. 1, (green,) = 550.
+No 1 (green,) 550.

+1000 =

 No. 2, (raw,) = 475.

-No. 3, (ripe,) == 450.

-A A HARD 1
+No 2 (ring) 1000 450

-On the other hand, that reaped a month | pied by On the 14th of September the third before it was ripe, has an advantage of fully preserved, along with the other two, with the ripe, but in every other point has the disadvantage: thus or 11 5.13 per cent.
+On the other hand, that reaped a month | pied by

-2d, In weight of equal measures 1.825, or rather more than 1-2 per cent.
+before it was ripe, has an advantage of 22 per cent. in weight of straw, compared with the ripe, but in every other point has 1st, In weight of gress produce 37-325 or 11 5-13 per cent.
+2d, In weight of equal measures 1.825, or rather more than 1.2 per cent.

-3d, In weight of equal number of grains 13.91, or better than 13 1.6 per cent.
-4th, In quality and 1-1223, rather more than 4.5 per cent.
+3d, In weight of equal number of grains 4th, In quality and 1-1223, rather more than 4.5 per cent.

-It may be here necessary to mention that the sample No. 3 (ripe) was very bold, but rather coarse, feeling rough in the hand ; while No. 2 (raw) was quite as bold, but very fine and thin in the skin .-No. 3 (green) was also a good and clear sample, but much smaller than the other .- of the acre. we have This will account for the apparently anomalous fact of there being scarcely any difference in the marketable value of the green compared with the ripe, while there is a difference of 13 per cent. in favor of the ripe in weight of equal numbers of grains; for the sample being dry and good, the buyer lost little by this inferior. ity in the size of grain as the weights of equal measures were the same,-the difference of 1.
-85 scarcely making 1.2 ib. in the sack.

-Before venturing to draw my deduct. ions from these experiments, let us put of view.

-Suppose we have three acres of wheat one of which, reaped when ripe, yields us 30 bushels of corn and one ton of straw; what will be the gross value of the same ?
-And what the value of the other two acres, according to the data furnished by the foregoing experiments, supposing each acre to be exactly equal in crop, and the one reaped a fortnight and the other a month before the rive?
+It may be here necessary to mention bold, but rather coarse, feeling rough in the hand ; while No. 2 (raw) was quite as hold, but very fine and thin in the skin .-No. 3 (green) was also a good and clear sample, but much smaller than the other .-This will account for the apparently anomalous fact of there being scarcely any difference in the marketable value of the green compared with the ripe, while there is a difference of 13 per cent. in favor of the ripe in weight of equal numbers of grains; for the sample being dry and good, the buyer lost little by this inferior. ity in the size of grain as the weights of equal measures were the same,-the difference of 1.
+85 scarcely making 1.2 lb. in the sack.
+Before venturing to draw my deductions from these experiments, let us put their results in a still more practical point the measure m : of view.
+Suppose we have three acres of wheat one of which, reaped when ripe, yields us 30 bushels of corn and one ton of straw; what will be the gross value of the same?
+And what the value of the other two acres, according to the data fur. nished by the foregoing experiments, supposing each acre to be exactly equal in crop, and the one reaped a fortnight and the other a month before the ripe?